Threadless vs Internally Threaded Body Jewelry: Which Should You Choose?

 Choose internally threaded if: you want maximum security, you wear the same jewelry for long periods without changing it, or you have a longer-post piercing like a nipple or navel where the mechanical rigidity matters more.
 Industrial piercings are almost always done with internally threaded barbells.

 If you’re just getting your helix, tragus, or nostril done and you want a flat-back labret that’s easy to work with: threadless from a quality brand like NeoMetal or Anatometal is excellent.
 For a nipple or navel barbell that stays in for months, internally threaded gives you more confidence.
+And if you are choosing jewelry for a fresh piercing, pair this with proper timing from our downsizing guide so the fit stays right as swelling drops.

 Does It Matter for Healed Piercings?